 The unhelpful lessons that Dragons’ Den and The Apprentice teach people

 There are mixed opinions about the impact of Dragons’ Den and The Apprentice on business and the kind of role models the Dragons and Lord Sugar provide impressionable children and young adults.
+Let’s take a look.

-• Successful business people are ruthless and hard-nosed
+Successful business people are ruthless and hard-nosed

-DD: The Dragons rarely pull any punches once they’ve found a hole in a contestant’s product, personality or business plan.
+Dragons’ Den: The Dragons rarely pull any punches once they’ve found a hole in a contestant’s product, personality or business plan.
 Do you remember Theo’s destructive demonstration of the prototype luggage bag for kids, Trunki?
 It was only a prototype!
 Why would anyone want to start a business after seeing that?
 Whether it’s because they shy away from becoming the monster that Theo appeared or for fear of one day being at his kind’s mercy; being an entrepreneur looks painful.

-TA: Lord Sugar.
+The Apprentice: Lord Sugar.
 Most of the contestants.
 See next lesson.

-• Successful businesspeople are only in it for themselves
+Successful businesspeople are only in it for themselves

 TA: The ‘contestants’ do everything they can to a) win the week’s task and b) not to get fired.
 This includes hard-selling, lying, back-stabbing, interrupting each other, degrading other people and shamelessly self-promoting themselves on national television.
 They do not care who gets fired, so long as it’s not them.

-• Business is, first and foremost, about making money
+Business is only about making money

 DD: Who cares if it’s improving the lives of millions of people?
 What do the numbers look like?